qbroker/nwSaver/README.md

 ## TWc information
 * The TWc nwSaver.html in this repo has the plugin loaded and works out of the box
-* To use you own TWc import all tiddlers into nwSaver.html, if you rename it, you must also rename main in package.json
+* To use you own TWc import all tiddlers into nwSaver.html, if you rename it, you must also rename "main" in package.json
 * The save macro can be added to SideBarOptions like ```<<nwsaver>>```
 * Now you should have a TWc that can save
 * You need use a TWc that has already the nwSaver-Plugin.js installed during loading, else saving is not possible